angelahe/SPAtext/README_AH.md

 build a product and try to sell it - validate the demand and your ability to connect with those customers via a sales or marketing channel - asap

 landing page - quickly explain what the app is and provides a clear path to get started with it (often with button - the call to action)

+until your application is in the hands of your users, from their perspective, you havne't really done anything, no matter how much code you've written

 in N-Tier design - application server does most of the heavy lifting
   - storing user data